 The Master of Narrative Therapy and Community Work is a postgraduate degree offered by the University of Melbourne in collaboration with Dulwich Centre.
 The program adheres to internationally accepted AQF standards.
-The University of Melbourne is ranked the #1 Australian University and #13 in the world (QS World University Rankings, 2025).
+The University of Melbourne is ranked the #1 Australian University and #14 in the world (QS World University Rankings, 2023).

-To find out whether the program is recognised for registration with professional organisations in your country, please check directly with the organisation you are seeking recognition from.
+In terms of the program being recognised for registration with professional organisations in your country, please check directly with the organisation you are seeking recognition from.
 Requirements for this vary significantly across countries and organisations.